 This street of Rome begins in Piazza di Spagna and its name is due to the canals that lead to the thermal waters of Agrippa.
 As it is very close to the square, it is very crowded by tourists, so much so, that it is the fashionable shopping center in Rome.
 As it is the largest shopping center in the city I leave you an article on the 10 best things to buy so you can take a souvenir.

 - Villa Borghese

-The Villa Borghese is a park in the city of Rome that has different styles of Italian garden with large areas and ponds, English style and fountains.
+The Villa Borghese is a park in the city of Rome that has different styles of Italian garden with large areas and with ponds, English style and fountains.
 This large park has 9 entrances and one of them is the PIazza Spagna, inside it has museums, buildings and attractions like the Villa Borghese Pinciana, so when you enter you will enjoy different attractions in the same place.
-I leave you an article about the tickets to the Borghese Gallery that will be useful if you decide to extend this part of the visit.
+I leave you an article on tickets to the Borghese Gallery that will be useful if you decide to extend this part of the visit.

 - Piazza Del Popolo

 Many tours go from Piazza Spagna to Piazza del Popolo which is one of the most famous squares in Rome.
 In this square there are 3 churches, in them we observe their architecture and baroque style.
 These churches give the square a unique style and it is very popular with tourists.

 2. Piazza di Spagna staircase